 Is it worth the price?

-Remember, though, to get your money’s worth out of the dining plan, you need to make wise decisions on how to use it to your advantage.
+Remember, though, to get your money’s worth out of the dining plan, you need to make wise decisions so you can use it to your advantage.
 To help you get the most out of your plan, see my Disney Dining Plan tips.

 Can each person in my family choose a different plan?